Vidit-Ostwal/Vidit-Ostwal/README.md

   - [Masked Self-Attention](https://www.notion.so/viditostwal/Self-Attention-in-Transformers-216e478805d48005b515fac90e1d76e0) - *25-06-2025*
 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/3084#issuecomment-3024978820) in [crewAIInc/crewAI] on 2025-07-01.
-  > *AI Summary: @Vidit-Ostwal has suggested updating the crewai version for verification.
-This action could potentially resolve any existing issues and ensure that the latest features or improvements are integrated.
-It is important to test the updated version thoroughly to confirm its stability and functionality.
-Overall, the aim is to enhance the performance and reliability of the application by utilizing the most recent advancements in the crewai version.*
+  > *AI Summary: @Vidit-Ostwal has suggested updating the crewai version and checking its functionality.
+This implies that there may be potential improvements or fixes available in the newer version.
+By ensuring the latest version is in use, it may enhance performance or resolve existing issues.
+This request indicates a proactive approach to maintaining and optimizing the project's components.
+Overall, updating and verifying the crewai version is viewed as a necessary step towards improving the overall user experience and project reliability.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/3095#issuecomment-3024956900) in [crewAIInc/crewAI] on 2025-07-01.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing the complete code to ensure a comprehensive understanding of the project or solution.
-This request indicates the importance of having access to all relevant parts of the code for better collaboration, clarity, and further discussions.
-By reviewing the entire code, contributors can provide more effective feedback and improvements.
-Sharing the full code promotes a transparent environment, fostering teamwork and enhancing the overall quality of the project.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing the complete code for better understanding.
+Providing the full code would help clarify the implementation details and enhance collaboration among contributors.
+This transparency allows all team members to engage effectively and ensures that everyone is on the same page regarding the project's progress.
+Overall, sharing the entire codebase would facilitate improved communication and teamwork on the project at hand.
+It's important for collaborative development efforts.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2858#issuecomment-3024945789) in [crewAIInc/crewAI] on 2025-07-01.
-  > *AI Summary: @Vidit-Ostwal has suggested that there has been a noticeable change in design.
-They express uncertainty regarding whether the issue was overlooked, as it appears to still be open.
-If it is indeed open, @Vidit-Ostwal is willing to take responsibility and work on it to ensure it gets addressed.
-This indicates a proactive approach to contribute and resolve the matter at hand.*
+  > *AI Summary: @Vidit-Ostwal has suggested that there has been a noticeable change in design following a particular update.
+However, it remains unclear whether the issue in question has been properly closed.
+If the issue is still open, @Vidit-Ostwal is willing to contribute to resolving it, indicating a readiness to take action if the situation allows.
+The comment reflects both an observation about the design changes and an offer of assistance regarding the status of the issue.*
 - [Commented](https://github.com/ishandutta0098/mukh/issues/31#issuecomment-3016869771) in [ishandutta0098/mukh] on 2025-06-29.
-  > *AI Summary: @Vidit-Ostwal has suggested that the task can be assigned as previously discussed.
-This indicates readiness for collaboration and confirms a prior agreement regarding the assignment.
-The mention of moving forward with the task implies an anticipation of action and progress in the work.
-It's a straightforward affirmation that allows for clarity in responsibility and next steps in the project.
-Overall, the suggestion emphasizes cooperation and a clear pathway for further engagement in this specific task.*
-- [Commented](https://github.com/crewAIInc/crewAI/pull/3033#issuecomment-3009492499) in [crewAIInc/crewAI] on 2025-06-26.
-  > *AI Summary: @Vidit-Ostwal has suggested that the current approach is under validation and raises a question about the necessity of a fallback.
-This indicates a consideration of whether including a fallback is essential for the implementation being discussed.
-The inquiry implies a need for further discussion or clarification on the matter, suggesting that the decision may impact the overall effectiveness or reliability of the approach being evaluated.
-Therefore, it invites input from the team regarding the fallback's relevance.*
+  > *AI Summary: @Vidit-Ostwal has suggested to proceed with the assignment as previously discussed.*

 ## 🐛 Issues Raised
 No issues raised recently.